JonUdell/xmlui-mastodon/pages/ProjectLog.md

 8 never touch the dom. we only work within xmlui abstractions inside the <App> realm, with help from vars and functions defined on the window variable in index.html

 9 keep complex functions and expressions out of xmlui, they can live in index.html

+# Snapshot 21: Use permanent toots table for display and fix initial reaction counts

+We implemented a two-tier data storage approach for the Mastodon timeline.

+Ephemeral Table (mastodon_toot_home): Directly connected to the Mastodon API

+Permanent Table (toots_home): Local SQLite storage that persists timeline data

+Schema Enhancement

+- Expanded the toots_home table schema to include all fields needed for UI display

+- Added proper columns for media attachments, user profiles, and reaction counts

+- Added favourites_count column to store likes/favorites

+Reaction Count Handling

+- Fixed issues with reaction counts not being displayed correctly

+- Ensured proper handling of like/favorite counts

+- Created specialized functions to update reaction counts for existing posts

+Data Flow Management

+- Used AppState for explicit coordination of data flow

+- Created a clear sequence: fetch → update → display

+Next Steps

+The mechanism for updating reaction counts is still flawed, we are having trouble getting SQLite to limit its use of `mastodon_home_too`.
+But we're snapshotting here to capture progress.

 # Snapshot 20: add mutual indicators to Followers and Following